pascal-felique/NNCV/README.md

 The choice for the experiment id and the previous trained Teacher model depends on the stage in which you are during the curriculum.

 If you start the training at the initial lowest resolution, then you have to specify "none" for the previous trained Teacher model.

+- **main_dice.sh**:

+There is also a variant of Curriculum Learning with a Dice Loss component included in the Loss calculation.

 - **train.py**: